 How do steam straighteners compare with regular straighteners?

 After hearing so much about the Steampod 3.0 and seeing so much buzz for it online, I was keen to try it out for myself to find out if it could give my go-to Ghds a run for their money.
-I was also curious to see just how far the category had come since my last experience of them as a teenager.
+I was also curious to see just how far the category had come since my last experience of them as a teenager, so after blow drying with the best hair dryer, I gave these modern steam straighteners a go.

 The results were really smooth, soft and super shiny – I was extremely impressed.
 The choice of three temperature settings was a welcome feature.
 I opted for the lowest – 180°C – which was perfect for smoothing my long, wavy hair (I personally don’t think that anyone needs it to be any hotter than this), requiring on average just one glide per section.